-The availability of data for a long-term horizon (greater than 10 years) is one of the substantial challenges the LTPTF has identified for building Year-20 models.
-These include behind-the-meter resources, generation interconnection and transmission service status, resource retirements, and all other considerations specified in Order No. 1920.
-The LTPTF has discussed the appropriate data sources for several types of data that will allow the creation of a long-term model.
-The LTPTF recommends that, to build a Year-20 PCM dataset and Year-20 power flow case, the Year-10 Anchor Data Set (ADS) and Year-10 heavy summer planning case will be the best starting points.
-The following data sources would be used to build the Year-20 ADS PCM dataset and power flow case.
+The availability of data for a long-termtime horizon ([beyondgreater than 10 years]] is one of the substantial challenges the LTPTF has identified for building Year-20year 20 models.
+These include behind-the-meter resources, generation interconnection and transmission service status, resource retirements, and all other considerations specified in the Order No. 1920. -The LTPTF has discussed the appropriate data sources for several types of data that will allow the creation of a long-term model.
+The LTPTF recommends that, to build a Year-20year 20 PCM dataset and Year-20year 20 power flow case, the Yyear-10 Anchor Data Set (ADS) and Yyear-10 heavy summer planning case will be the best starting points. -The following data sources would be used to build the Year-20year 20 ADS PCM dataset and power flow case.